Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Transformer Optimized using Cython, to reduce Memory overhead and Reduce CPU Usage, With Reduced Training Time.
 -----
   - Changelog:
-     - v0.8.6:
+     - v0.8.7:
         - [=] New features:
-        - Added new Optimization module using Cython maths for dynamic weighted ensemble function.
+        - Added new continuos predictive correction for MLP class to reduce inflated confidence despite outputting wrong answer.
-        - Added Penalty for wrong prediction in both single advanced prediction and advanced batch prediction to reduce repetitive errors.
+        - Reduced the frequency of penalty based calibration in advanced prediction method to prevent the models from being too conservative.
         - Fixed P2P Vulnerabilities:
            - Empty allowed_ips in PRODUCTION/HARDENED mode now DENIES external IPs instead of allowing all
            - Startup validation warns about dangerous config combinations